jomcbob/knights_travail/README.md

 - Calculates all valid knight moves from a given position
 - Uses **Breadth-First Search (BFS)** to find the shortest path between two points
-- Ensures optimal paths by avoiding revisiting squares
+- Ensures the shortest path by avoiding revisiting squares

 ---